gwexploratoryaudits/brla_explore/B2Audits/README.md

 ### Multiple Audits

-As described earlier for the generation of `kmin` values, we can use wrapper code to perform compute pdfs  for multiple audits.
+As described earlier for the generation of `kmin` values, we can use wrapper code to compute pdfs  for multiple audits.
 You may try, for *BRAVO*:

 `[StopSchedBRAVO, StopProbBRAVO, ExpectedBallotsCorrectBRAVO] = B2RisksMany(margins, [], nBRAVO, kminBRAVO, 0);`